 1. Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school?

-4 Yes, there are faculty members at the School of Medicine who have a primary research focus in planetary health and healthcare sustainability.
-3 Yes, there are faculty members at the School of Medicine who have a primary research focus in a planetary health or healthcare sustainability.
-2 Yes, there are individual faculty members at the School of Medicine who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
-1 There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school.
-0 No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.
+Yes, there are faculty members at the School of Medicine who have a primary research focus in planetary health or healthcare sustainability.
+Yes, there are individual faculty members at the School of Medicine who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
+There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school.
+No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.